mohit3218/devTinder-frontend/README.md

 - Logout
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Edit Profile
+- Show Toast Message on profile top when upadte
+- See all my connections